DealHub CPQ vs. CloudSense CPQ

 Defining DealHub CPQ

-DealHub CPQ is designed to help B2B software companies automate complex quote-to-cash (QTC) processes, such as offer configuration, contract negotiation, and billing.
-It also includes advanced features like subscription management, upsell/cross-sell support, and insights for revenue visibility.
+DealHub CPQ is designed to help B2B companies across industries automate complex quote-to-revenue (QTR) processes.
+It includes advanced features like subscription management, upsell/cross-sell support, billing integration, and revenue insights.

-Branded as a “revenue amplification platform,” DealHub CPQ helps companies standardize their sales processes to increase sales productivity.
-During product configuration, the first stage of the QTC process, reps using DealHub’s interface can quickly access their product catalog and assemble itemized quotes based on previously-stated needs and preferences.
+DealHub CPQ helps companies standardize their sales processes to increase sales productivity.
+During guided product configuration, the first stage of the QTR process, reps can quickly access their product catalog and assemble itemized quotes based on customer needs and preferences.

 Defining CloudSense CPQ

 CloudSense CPQ is an intelligent, cloud-based solution built on Salesforce.
-It helps companies streamline the sales process by offering guidance on product configuration and document generation.
+Guided product configuration and automated document generation help companies streamline sales.
 By connecting to Salesforce, CloudSense delivers real-time visibility into customer data across departments, providing reps with a full view of the customer journey from lead to close.

-CloudSense is designed to power all of a business’s sales channels, including direct sales (e.g., field sales and roadshows), digital sales (e.g., ecommerce and online portals), and outbound sales (e.g., webinars and cold calls).
+CloudSense is designed to power omnichannel sales, including direct (e.g., field sales and roadshows), digital (e.g., ecommerce and online portals), and outbound (e.g., webinars and cold calls).
 Its automated configuration capabilities also offer customers personalized product recommendations based on their needs and preferences and upsell opportunities to maximize order value.

 Product Features